Stvad/CrowdAnki/README.md

 After pressing the Export button - select directory where the result should be stored.

 ## Import
-To perform the export go to menu File>"Import CrowdAnki Json" and select the directory where the deck is stored.
+To perform the import go to menu File>"Import CrowdAnki Json" and select the directory where the deck is stored.

 ### Things to note for the Import:
 * Automatic backup would be triggered prior to the import;